awsdocs/amazon-rds-user-guide/doc_source/USER_CreateSnapshot.md

 Unlike automated backups, manual snapshots aren't subject to the backup retention period\.
 Snapshots don't expire\.

+For very long\-term backups of MariaDB, MySQL, and PostgreSQL data, we recommend exporting snapshot data to Amazon S3\.
+If the major version of your DB engine is no longer supported, you can't restore to that version from a snapshot\.
+For more information, see [Exporting DB Snapshot Data to Amazon S3](USER_ExportSnapshot.md)\.

 You can create a DB snapshot using the AWS Management Console, the AWS CLI, or the RDS API\.

 ## Console<a name="USER_CreateSnapshot.CON"></a>